steemit/devportal-tutorials-js/tutorials/23_power_down/README.md

 # Power down vests

-_In this tutorial, we will show how to power down all or part of VESTS using Steemconnect as well as with Client-side signing method._
+_In this tutorial, we will show how to perform a power down on all or part of an account's VESTS using Steemconnect, as well as show a client-side signing method._

 This tutorial runs on the main Steem blockchain.
-And accounts queried/searched are real accounts with VESTS balances and estimated STEEM POWER holdings.
+Therefore, any accounts used here will affect real funds on the live network. **Use with caution.**

 ## Intro

-This tutorial will show few functions such as querying account by name and getting account vesting balance.
-We are using the `call` function provided by the `dsteem` library to pull account from the Steem blockchain.
-We then convert VESTS to STEEM POWER for convenience of user.
-A simple HTML interface is used to capture the account and its VESTS balance as well as allowing interactively power down part or all of VESTS.
+This tutorial will demonstrate a few functions such as querying account by name and determining the vesting balance of the related account.
+We are using the `call` function provided by the `dsteem` library to pull account data from the Steem blockchain.
+We then calculate STEEM Power from the VESTS (vesting shares) for the convenience of the user.
+We will use a simple HTML interface to capture the account and its VESTS.
+It also has an interactive UI to perform a power down in full or in part.

 ## Steps

 1.  [**App setup**](#app-setup) Setup `dsteem` to use the proper connection and network.
 2.  [**Search account**](#search-account) Get account details after input has account name
-3.  [**Calculate and Fill form**](#fill-form) Calculate available vesting shares and Fill form with details
+3.  [**Calculate and Fill form**](#fill-form) Calculate available vesting shares and fill the form with details
-4.  [**Power down**](#power-down) Power down VESTS with Steemconnect or Client-side signing.
+4.  [**Power down**](#power-down) Power down VESTS with Steemconnect or client-side signing.

 #### 1. App setup <a name="app-setup"></a>

-Below we have `dsteem` pointing to the production network with the proper chainId, addressPrefix, and endpoint.
+Below, we have `dsteem` pointing to the production network with the proper chainId, addressPrefix, and endpoint.
 There is a `public/app.js` file which holds the Javascript segment of this tutorial.
 In the first few lines we define the configured library and packages:

 ```javascript
 const dsteem = require('dsteem');